 Data refers to the raw facts and figures you need to collect and analyze to evaluate your organization's impact, or, on a more manageable level, its progress toward specific objectives.

-From the get-go, commit to working with both quantitative and qualitative data.
+Commit to working with both quantitative and qualitative data from the get-go.
 This will give you a fuller picture of your organization's impact once you begin analyzing your data for insights.

-Begin by digging into the data you already have, both quantitative and qualitative.
+Begin by digging into the data you already have.
 The data that will get most of your focus will largely depend on the KIIs you've picked.

 This will require you to identify where your current data lives.
-If your organization is a small shop, you may only have a few spreadsheets to reference.
-However, larger organizations may have heaps of data sitting in several different solutions, from donor databases to marketing tools.
+If your organization is small or new, you may only have a few spreadsheets to reference.
+However, larger and more established organizations may have heaps of data sitting in several different solutions, from donor databases to marketing tools.
 You'll eventually need to consolidate your data in one place to analyze it.
 Jump ahead to learn about recommended tools for doing this!

 You'll likely want to collect additional data to reference as well.
 Depending on your KIIs and data needs, you may need to conduct surveys, interviews, or focus groups.
 You'll also want to look for trends in your internal database and other tools.